 Location and composition

-2.9.2 In addition to as many as possible of the meteorological elements of surface and upper-air observations, subsurface temperature observations, down to the thermocline, should also be made and transmitted (in real time), in accordance with the procedures agreed between WMO and the Intergovernmental Oceanographic Commission of the United Nations Educational, Scientific and Cultural Organization.
+2.9.2 In addition to as many as possible of the meteorological elements of surface and upper-air observations, subsurface observations (e.g. temperature and salinity profiles), down to the thermocline and below, should also be made and transmitted (in real time), in accordance with the procedures agreed between WMO and the Intergovernmental Oceanographic Commission of the United Nations Educational, Scientific and Cultural Organization.

 Frequency and timing of observations

-2.9.3 In addition to meeting requirements for research, special-purpose vessels should, when possible, make surface and upper-air observations that meet and supplement basic synoptic requirements.
+2.9.3 In addition to meeting requirements for research, special-purpose vessels should, when possible, make surface and upper-air observations that meet and supplement basic observational requirements.

 2.10 Climatological stations